wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getnetworkinfo.md

 ---
-title: dash:getnetworkinfo \[POST\] {disallowed}
+title: dash:getnetworkinfo  {disallowed} - Dash
-description: Returns information about the nodes connection to the network.
+description: Example code for the dash:getnetworkinfo  {disallowed} json-rpc method. Сomplete guide on how to use dash:getnetworkinfo  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters